 “Normalizing the use of military troops for domestic law enforcement sets a dangerous precedent,” he said.
 “No president should be empowered to disregard states’ independence and deploy troops anywhere — with no check on their military power.”

-The deployment began in August, and the Trump administration has credited a drop in D.C.’s crime to the troops’ presence.
+The deployment began in August, and the Trump administration credited a drop in D.C. crime to the troops’ presence.

-More than 2,000 guardsmen are deployed, including more than 1,000 from states outside the District.
+More than 2,000 guard members are deployed, including more than 1,000 from states.

-Those states are South Carolina, West Virginia, Mississippi, Louisiana, Tennessee, Ohio, Georgia, Alabama and South Dakota, with Indiana scheduled to send 300 guardsmen next month.
+Those states are South Carolina, West Virginia, Mississippi, Louisiana, Tennessee, Ohio, Georgia, Alabama and South Dakota.
+Indiana is scheduled to send 300 troops next month.

 Under the current orders, they were to remain in the city at least through February.

-Mr. Trump had said both the law and his inherent presidential powers justified the call-up.
+Mr. Trump had said the law and his inherent presidential powers justified the call-up.

 Judge Cobb rejected those in turn.

-She said since the Constitution gives control of the District to Congress, Mr. Trump’s Article II commander-in-chief powers don’t apply.
+She said that because the Constitution gives Congress oversight of the District, Mr. Trump’s Article II commander in chief powers don’t apply.

-And she said the law governing the president’s power over the city’s troops extends only to drills, inspections other ceremonial duties and instances when the city’s “civil authorities” request it.
+She said the law governing the president’s power over the city’s troops extends only to drills, inspections, other ceremonial duties and instances when the city’s “civil authorities” request it.

 That does not include asking them to assist local law enforcement.